jeromeetienne/AR.js/README.md

 Only thanks to all of them, i could do my part : Optimizing performance from 5fps on high-end phone, to 60fps on 2years old phone.

-After all this work done by a lot of people, we have it!
-We have a web-based augmented reality library fast enough for mobile.
+After all this work done by a lot of people, we have a *web-based augmented reality solution fast enough for mobile*!

-Now, a lot of people got a phone powerful enough to do web AR in their pocket.
+Now, many people got a phone powerful enough to do web AR in their pocket.
 I think this performance improvement makes web AR a reality. i am all exited by what people are gonna with it :)